-Yes, it’s a strong example of modern-day automotive gimmicks but does it really matter?
+Yes, it’s a strong example of modern-day automotive gimmickry but does it really matter?
 Tesla products have always stood apart in the way it presents itself to its ‘user’.
-From the popular ‘Insane’ and ‘Ludicrous’ modes to onboard video games, Teslas have had a certain way of making overall experience fun rather than being direct and dull (of course, we are not talking about the driving part).
+From the popular ‘Insane’ and ‘Ludicrous’ modes to onboard video games, Teslas have had a certain way of making the overall experience fun rather than being direct and dull (of course, we are not talking about the driving part).

 In the Model S, X, 3 or Y, the motor note need not be that obvious.
-Their designs are not desperately trying to be different from regular ICE examples either (Tesla Cybertruck is a terrible shift though).
+Their styling is not desperately trying to be different from regular ICE examples either (Tesla’s Cybertruck is a terrible shift though).
 For the same reason, one can live with Teslas sporting artificial ICE exhaust notes in the world of CDI AMGs and 320i M3s.